The Deligne-Mumford operad as a trivialization of the circle action: Operads and topology

 For convenience, we shall impose a slightly stronger condition: namely, that the symmetric monoidal category $\cC$ we work with be \emph{closed} (see~\cite[\S2]{berger_moerdijk_model}), which in particular implies it has (small) colimits, the colimits distribute over pushouts and there is an internal Hom functor.
-The cases of most interest to us are the categories $\t{Top}$ of (Hausdorff) topological spaces, ${\text{Vect}}$ of vector spaces and ${\text{Vect}}_{dg}$ of differential graded vector spaces.
-Given a functor between monoidal categories $\mathcal{C}\to \mathcal{D}$, we get a functor of associated operad categories $\t{Op}_{\mathcal{C}}\to \t{Op}_{\mathcal{D}}$.
+The cases of most interest to us are the categories $\Top$ of compactly generated weakly Hausdorff topological spaces (this is the standard category used in homotopy theory~\cite[Definition~2.4.21, Theorem~2.4.25]{hovey}), ${\text{Vect}}$ of vector spaces and ${\text{Vect}}_\t{dg}$ of differential graded vector spaces.
+Given a lax symmetric monoidal functor $\mathcal{C}\to \mathcal{D}$, we get a functor of associated operad categories $\t{Op}_{\mathcal{C}}\to \t{Op}_{\mathcal{D}}$.

 Operads can be equivalently defined by specifying a smaller set of composition rules, the so-called \emph{partial compositions}.
 More precisely, given a unital operad $O$ one defines the partial compositions